 9.15 When the trail levels turn left off the woods road, and start to descend.
 Cross a couple more woods roads while descending.

-10.10 The trail turns left into the woods just past the parking area, and reaches the Basha Kill Rail Trail in about 0.1 mile.
+10.10 The trail reaches the Basha Kill Rail Trail in about 0.1 mile.

 10.20 The trail turns right on the Basha Kill Rail Trail.
 The rail trail is the remnants of the Port Jervis to Kingston branch of the New York, Ontario & Western Railroad (O&W).
 Built in direct competition to the D&H Canal, which was on the western side of the Basha Kill, it was abandoned when the O&W went bankrupt in the early 1950s.
 The trail is unmarked except for an occasional blue DEC disc, Long Path aqua blaze, or Long Path disc.
 The Basha Kill Wildlife Management Area is a huge wetland in the floodplain of the Basha Kill stream.
 The walk along the Basha Kill is a beautiful one.
 While the trail is level, there is much to see along the way.
 There are views across the Basha Kill toward the Catskills and east to the Shawangunks.
 The Basha Kill is home to many migratory birds and there are bird-feeding stations along the way.
 One can put a canoe into one of the many channels for a lazy trip through the wetland, or to find a location to fish.
 In the springtime, the Basha Kill fills up with the runoff from the mountains and becomes a large, shallow lake.
 In the summer, it is a green wetland, a rich home to aquatic life.